Aspose/apireference.aspose.com/content/sites/aspose/tutorials/english/words/net/working-with-headers-and-footers/_index.md

 ---
-title: Working with Headers and Footers linktitle:Working with Headers and Footers
+title: Working with Headers and Footers
+linktitle: Working with Headers and Footers
 second_title: Aspose.Words for .NET API Reference
 description: Tutorials contains how to create header footer and copy header footer from previous section of Word Document using Aspose.Words for .NET.
 type: docs